Which assumptions of the kinetic–molecular theory explain the beh... | Channels for Pearson+

 Textbook Question

-Which assumptions of the kinetic–molecular theory explain the behavior of gases described by Charles's law?
+Which assumptions of the kinetic–molecular theory explain the behavior of gases described by Gay-Lussac's law?
 Explain your answer.

 Verified Solution